alexec/www.alexecollins.com/source/2015-11-28-developing-with-docker-proxy-container.html.md

 ---
-title: Developing With Docker - Using The Proxy Container Pattern To Make Development Easier
+title: Developing With Docker - Using A Proxy Container To Make Development Easier
 date: 2015-11-28 01:00 UTC
 tags: docker
 ---